GrosSacASac/JavaScript-Set-Up/js/libraries/readme.md

 You can execute all dom99 directives at once with `DOM99.linkJsAndDom();` once all your scripts are ready.
 You can also run it with newly generated elements with `DOM99.linkJsAndDom(startNode);`.

+###known issues, warning:

+having data-99-var="x" and data-99-bind="keyup,click-functionThatUsesX" can have the funtion use the old x value then updating x.

 ##operators